 “For us, it was a conscious decision,” Cothern says.
 “We knew that the money we had available to us early in our lives had the potential to have the biggest impact.”

 As Cothern points out, it all comes down to your choices.
-Once you identify saving for retirement as a high-priority goal, it should become a little easier to motivate yourself.
+Once you identify saving for retirement as a high-priority, it should become a little easier to motivate yourself.

-However, it can be difficult to watch friends your age start buying fancy things, especially if you know you could afford them if you weren’t so adamant about saving for retirement.
-Bigger houses, faster cars, the latest phones, designer bags, and beautiful vacations are all things that I watch my friends indulge in.
+It can be difficult to watch friends your age start buying fancy things, especially if you know you could afford them if you weren’t so adamant about saving for retirement.
+I watch my friends indulge in bigger houses, faster cars, the latest phones, designer bags, and beautiful vacations.
 I would be lying if I said that I didn’t want any of those things.
 I mean, who wouldn’t?